 Your car is a big part of your life, and it’s there for you in times of need.
 There’s the morning and afternoon commutes, the weekend trips to the dog park, and the post-gym workout drive.
 All this car use results in an interesting collection of smells that might require a bigger solution than a simple air freshener.

 Some people have even bigger vehicle problems, like mold and bacteria.
 Keeping odors and bacteria out of your car requires a combination of prevention and correction.

 1. Avoid smoking: While many smokers enjoy the occasional car-cigarette, this is one of the easiest ways to create an unwelcome odor.
 Cigarette smoke lingers and the smell clings to seats, carpet, etc. Fixing this smell can be difficult and requires extensive deep cleaning.
 Learn more about how to remove smoke from your car.

-We’re all human and our cars will eventually be in need of some cleaning, but at Rick’s we try to simplify the process for you.
-We’ll even pick up your car for you, making it a completely stress-free way to get your car thoroughly cleaned.
+We’re all human and our cars will eventually be in need of some cleaning, but at Rick’s, we try to simplify the process for you.
+We specialize in car water damage restoration & odor removal and, we’ll even pick up your car for you, making it a completely stress-free way to get your car thoroughly cleaned.